Riverscapes/arcGNAT/Find-Network-Errors.md

 Methods for finding each error type differ, and can rely on either the stream network polyline feature class or the network topology table.

-* Braids: calls the **Find Braids in Stream Network** tool. *error_code = 2*
+* Braids: calls the **Find Braids in Stream Network** tool. `error_code = 2`
-* Duplicate reaches: stream reaches with identical lengths. *error_code = 3*
+* Duplicate reaches: stream reaches with identical lengths. `error_code = 3`
 * Overlapping reaches: each stream reach is compared to neighboring upstream reach.
-They are considered overlapping if they share nodes other than their beginning/ending nodes. *error_code = 4*
+They are considered overlapping if they share nodes other than their beginning/ending nodes. `error_code = 4`
 * Crossed reaches: each stream reach is compared to neighboring upstream reach.
-They are considered crossed if no they cross, but do not share beginning/ending nodes. *error_code = 5*
+They are considered crossed if no they cross, but do not share beginning/ending nodes. `error_code = 5`
-* Disconnected reaches: reaches that are present in the stream network polyline feature class, without associated records in the network topology table are considered disconnected. *error_code = 6*
+* Disconnected reaches: reaches that are present in the stream network polyline feature class, without associated records in the network topology table are considered disconnected. `error_code = 6`
-* Upstream flow direction: reaches with identical FROM nodes indicate an error in flow direction (see Troubleshooting and Potential Issues section below for known limitations). *error_code = 7*
+* Upstream flow direction: reaches with identical FROM nodes indicate an error in flow direction (see Troubleshooting and Potential Issues section below for known limitations). `error_code = 7`
-* Other potential errors: based on reach records in the network topology table where UpstreamID = -11111. *error_code = 8* **NetworkErrors**
+* Other potential errors: based on reach records in the network topology table where UpstreamID = -11111. `error_code = 8`

-The resulting network topology table, including error codes stored in a new attribute field: *ERROR_CODE*.
-This will be saved to the same file geodatabase where the input stream network is stored.

 ### Post-processing